PASO: THE PROGRAM FOR ANXIETY, STRESS, AND OCD

 Thomas Magee

-Thomas is a freshman at the University of Miami majoring in Psychology and minoring in Biology and Chemistry.
-He has been working with the PASO lab since the fall of 2023.
+Thomas is a sophomore at the University of Miami majoring in Psychology and minoring in Biology and Chemistry.
+He has been working with the PASO lab since the Fall of 2023.
 His interests include cognitive science and perception.
 Thomas hopes to pursue grad school in cognitive science.